rmajuri/trademarkit/README.md

 ### Testing

-I plan to add tests for my components using [Jest](https://jestjs.io/) but have excluded them in the interest of timeliness.
-In my current role, I'm used to testing my Redux logic using [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).
+I plan to add tests for my components using [Jest](https://jestjs.io/).

 ### Accessibility